Learning Specialist Program

 What is a Learning Specialist?

-Learning Specialists are graduate students who are are overseen and supervised by a senior member of the SAEO team.
-They are currently enrolled in programs that align with the mission of the SAEO office, including educational counseling, rehabilitative counseling, social work, and psychology.
+Learning Specialists are professional staff and graduate students who are overseen and supervised by a senior member of the SAEO team.
 Learning Specialists are specifically trained to work with students with disabilities on a variety of skills that are important to academics including:

 - Social and institutional support